seatable/seatable-admin-docs/docs/installation-rework/single_node_install.md

 **If, for whatever reason, the installation fails, how do I to start from a clean slate again?**

-Stop all containers, remove the folder `/opt/seatable-compose` and start again.
+Stop all containers, remove everything under the folder `/opt` and start again.

 **What if no url is pointing to the SeaTable server?**

 No problem.
 Just enter your local IP-Adress instead of the URL into the .env file.

+**What if you want to provide your own Reverse Proxy / TLS termination?**

+You can opt out of using caddy and use another webserver of your choice, just don't include it in the COMPOSE_FILE list.
+In this case you have to take care of the SSL termination yourself and map port 80 to the seatable container directly.